locationlabs/wolphin/README.md

 Wolphin is stateless, i.e. no state about the project is maintained locally, other than the configuration files made available to wolphin.
-All operations are done based on this configuration information and the metadata with which ec2 instance sare tagged.
+All operations are done based on this configuration information and the metadata with which ec2 instances are tagged.

 ### Wolphin library: